tebri11/en-for-designers/storytelling/index.md

 My way started about 11 years old...
 Since my childhood I love everything about drawing.
 That was the point why I decided to absolve an art course called DRAW PLANET which was in Pragues art school...
+- This course prepared me for the exams in high school...

 ![image](chair.jpg)

 And there is my first picture!

-This course prepared me for the exams in high school.